shelleywong/CSCI211-Course-Materials/Programs/program06.md

 ## Hints and Best Practices

 This program has many classes and files.
 However, they are all very simple.
+Work step by step:
+* First, complete the Grid class
+* Second, complete the Shape class
+* Third, complete the classes that inherit from Shape.
 Once you get one shape working, creating the other shapes should be easy.
 Make sure you get one shape completely working before you start creating the others.<br>

 > Note: It is best to start with the square.